livekit/node-sdks/packages/livekit-rtc/README.md

 ### RPC

-Use RPC to allow one participant to call custom-defined methods on other participants in the room.
-This feature is especially useful in combination with [Agents](https://docs.livekit.io/agents).
+RPC you to perform your own predefined method calls from one participant to another.
+This feature is especially powerful when used with [Agents](https://docs.livekit.io/agents), for instance to forward LLM function calls to your client application.

 #### Registering an RPC method

-To make a method available for remote calls, you need to register it (on the participant who will receive the call):
+The participant who will receive a call must first register for the specific method:

 ```typescript
 room.localParticipant?.registerRpcMethod(